Problems with the current LLMs

 Code generation requires a lot of looking up current implementation details, creating or changing files and then validating the result.
 All this requires a lot of tokens (in my experience just searching through the codebase takes at least 20k tokens).

-Some code generation application like Windsurf use a significantly faster model to speed up some tasks like exploring the codebase.
+Some code generation applications like Windsurf use a significantly faster model to speed up some tasks like exploring the codebase.

 Tool calls

-More specifically it required a lot of trial and error to make LLMs models to write more complex programs for my golang sandbox tool call (e.g. building a application and extracting key errors with a summarize method).
+More specifically, it required a lot of trial and error to make LLM models write more complex programs for my golang sandbox tool call (e.g. building an application and extracting key errors with a summarize method).

 Built-in assumptions

-Model performance currently seems at best when using built-in assumptions baked in during the training process.
-This is especially problamtic when using newer external libraries than the training knowledge cut off date.
+Model performance currently seems best when using built-in assumptions baked in during the training process.
+This is especially problematic when using newer external libraries than the training knowledge cut-off date.

 Context window woes

-The current context windows is at least 128k of big of state of the art models.
+The current context windows of state-of-the-art models are at least 128k tokens.

-But when some part of this is already used by the system prompt and tool call descriptions and afterwards the investigation of the codebase, the context window is to little.
+But when some part of this is already used by the system prompt and tool call descriptions and then the investigation of the codebase, the context window is too little.

-The biggest problem here is that model performce seems to drop of a cliff when using large parts of the given context window.
+The biggest problem here is that model performance seems to drop off a cliff when using large parts of the given context window.

-E.g. when using Claude Opus 4.5, the latest, greatest and pricy model at the time of writing, it seems to love to ignore the codebase style of 3/4 of it's context window are used up.
+E.g. when using Claude Opus 4.5, the latest, greatest and pricey model at the time of writing, it seems to love to ignore the codebase style when 3/4 of its context window is used up.

-The compaction of the context window to allow seemlessly endless sessions is also hard to steer to success.
-Transmitting information about codestyle and problems solved over the summarization boundry feels like a roll of dice.
-Also somehow telling the model that's only half the story leads to failure, because then the model begins going through the codebase again, using up precious tokens.
+The compaction of the context window to allow seamlessly endless sessions is also hard to steer to success.
+Transmitting information about code style and problems solved over the summarization boundary feels like a roll of the dice.
+Also, somehow telling the model that's only half the story leads to failure, because then the model begins going through the codebase again, using up precious tokens.

 Vision

 Vision still doesn't really work.
-Even more simple tasks like creating a HTML file or SVG file from a screenshot makes the model seem incompetent (e.g. creating a SVG from a company logo).
+Even simple tasks like creating an HTML file or SVG file from a screenshot make the model seem incompetent (e.g. creating an SVG from a company logo).

 Closing words

-When you create agents for a specific tasks, you have optimize your program for the specific model family.
+When you create agents for specific tasks, you have to optimize your program for the specific model family.

-We came really far with the current LLM technology and I think a lot of "hacks" on top of the current implementations can improve the current state still significantly.
+We've come really far with the current LLM technology and I think a lot of "hacks" on top of the current implementations can still improve the current state significantly.

 Sources